OpenSourceEconomics/epp_topics/src/epp_topics/numerical_optimization/db_trust_region/screencast/slides.md

 # Smaller radii lead to better approximations

-- Take any function $f$ that is at least three times continuously differentiable.
+- Take any function $f$ that is at least twice times continuously differentiable.

 - For a step $s$, the Taylor expansion of $f(x + s)$ around $x$ satisfies: